 That’s a great question, and the answer is ultimately up to you to decide.
 We think our beef is amazing, but we’re obviously biased!
 What we can tell you is that Missouri is blessed to have some of the best beef in the U.S., and that’s due to great cattle farmers.
 Wherever you do decide to purchase your farm-fresh beef, please make sure you choose a farmer that has lots of experience raising beef.
 Grass fed beef is very popular these days, and we’ve heard of people who literally put a cow in their backyard and call it local grass fed beef.
 Raising quality grass fed beef is a lot more complicated than that, and we want you to have a good experience.

 Specifically for Clover Meadows Beef, Matt is a 5th generation cattle farmer and we have a large cattle herd.
-We only use our best cattle to become Clover Meadows Beef, which our customer testimonials show We make getting beef from the farm easy with our all-inclusive pricing and free delivery.
+We only use our best cattle to become Clover Meadows Beef, which our customer testimonials show We make getting beef from the farm easy with our all-inclusive pricing and convenient pickup locations.

 We’re also very active in the St. Louis and Missouri agriculture community.
 We’ve been featured in publications like the St. Louis Post-Dispatch, Missouri Beef Cattleman magazine, Missouri Business News magazine, and we were named the 2016 St. Louis County Farm Family.
 All of these were huge honors for us.